nicolasfrangos/pdsnd_github/README.md

 ### Description
 Describe what your project is about and what it does

+This project was about using Python to write a program that would pull information/data regarding usage of bikesharing programs in the cities of New York, Chicago, and Washington.
 ### Files used
 Include the files used

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.